garrandall/popular-music-data/tracks/just-stand-up--artists-stand-up-to-cancer.md

 Don't give up, through it all, just stand up

-Ooh, it's like we all had better days
+Oh it's like we all had better days
 Problems getting all up in your face

 Just because you go through it